June 13, 2022

 Your first dog park adventure

 The first time visiting the dog park can be exhilarating for your pet.
-To prevent overexcitement (which leads to unsafe behaviour), try exercising your dog before you get to the park.
+To prevent overexcitement (which leads to unsafe behavior), try exercising your dog before you get to the park.
 You can do this by walking there or going for a short jog first.

 When you arrive, always inspect the park.
 As much as we’d like to trust that the dog park is clean and safe, we can never be sure.
 So before going inside, check the perimeter to ensure the fencing is not opened, and look for any food, dead wildlife (like rats, racoons, and squirrels), or other dangers in the park.